GCSE and iGCSE

 For some years, private schools have moved from the standard GCSE to the ‘international’ version, the iGCSE, which is regarded as a more robust curriculum.
 In 2015, the UK Government removed the harder iGCSEs from their league tables in order to flatter the comparable results of state schools.
 Most private schools have no intention of dropping the iGCSE and would rather boycott Government league tables instead.

 Most GCSE courses last for 2 years (Year 10 and Year 11) and schools will not generally admit new pupils at age 15 half way through unless they agree to start the two-year course with students of the year group below.
-Sometimes we can find boarding schools to offer 1 year intensive GCSEs in which case the student would study a maximum of 6 subjects over 1 year.
+Sometimes we can find boarding schools to offer 1 year intensive GCSEs in which case the student would study 5 to 8 subjects over 1 year.